cerdem12/MOBILE/README.md

 The MOBILE simulation of RPPA-RNAseq inference takes around XXX min for each of FULL or LOGO runs, in a normal desktop/laptop.

-The MOBILE simulation of RPPA-RNAseq inference takes around XXX min for each of FULL or LOGO runs, in a normal desktop/laptop.
-These simulations are run on Clemson University Palmetto HPC and took around XXX hours for each condition (XXX source info).
+The RPPA-RNAseq inference simulations were run on Clemson University Palmetto HPC and took around XXX hours for each condition (XXX source info).

 Tested environments include: